 The Indiana Academy of Science (IAS) is pleased to invite outstanding high school scientists entering their junior or senior year to enter the Indiana Academy of Science Talent Search, a competition aimed at identifying students with the potential to become creative scientists, engineers, and mathematicians.
 The Indiana Academy of Science Talent Search is sponsored and funded by the IAS Youth Activities Committee.
-The 2016 Talent Search is tentatively scheduled to take place on September 16th and 17th at Marian University,> with papers due to the Director, Lynn Thomas, by May 15, 2016.
+The 2016 Talent Search will take place on September 16th and 17th at Marian University, with papers due to the Director, Lynn Thomas, by May 1, 2016.
 The announcement and entry files can be downloaded from the links below.
 Please note that these dates have changed!

 The IAS Talent Search Committee, a group of scientists and mathematicians representing colleges and universities in Indiana will perform initial screening of applicants’ research papers to identify the state finalists.
 The Director will notify finalists of their selection in late August.
 Twelve finalists and their teacher-sponsors will be guests of the IAS Talent Search Committee at the IAS Talent Search Honors Weekend at Marian University on a Friday and Saturday in September.

 The IAS Talent Search Committee will choose winners on the basis of (a) personal interviews with the Committee on Friday afternoon and (b) reviews and explanations of their science project displays on Saturday morning.
 Awards will be announced at the Honors Luncheon at noon on Saturday.